Updated June 3, 2023

 C:\Program Files (x86)\MariaDB 10.5\bin

-In above path C is user systems drive and program files folder is used to store all installed software in the user machine, here we installed MariaDB 10.5 server in which we have bin folder as shown in above path.
+In the above path, C is the user systems drive, and the program files folder is used to store all installed software in the user machine; here, we installed MariaDB 10.5 server in which we have a bin folder as shown in the above path.

-After that we need to create a new folder on the user machine.
+After that, we must create a new user machine folder.